Theosophical Society Point Loma - Blavatskyhouse: Theosophy

-Theosophy is a synthesis of science, philosophy and religion, the three different ways to investigate and explain life.
-The name Theosophy stems from the Greek 'Theos' and 'Sophia' meaning Wisdom of the Gods.
-However, Theosophy is not a religion, it is a Philosophy of Life, which offers the possibility to find a solutions to the many problems of life.
-Theosophy has been called Wisdom of the Gods because among other things one may find explanations for the motivations of the human soul, its origin, destination, and relation with the cosmos.
+Theosophy considers itself as a synthesis of science, philosophy and religion, which are seen as three different ways to investigate and explain life.
+The name Theosophy stems from the Greek 'Theos' and 'Sophia' meaning wisdom of the gods.
+However, Theosophy does not want to be a religion but a philosophy of life, which offers the possibility to find a solutions to the problems of life.
+Theosophy has been called wisdom of the gods because among other things one may find explanations for the motivations of the human soul, its origin, destination, and relation with the cosmos.

-The Theosophy, also called Secret Doctrine or Esoteric Philosophy, contains in the first place the principles of morality, with directives for the human thinking and acting.
-This morality finds its explanation in a huge number of teachings about the laws in the Universe and the structure of Man and Universe.
-The teachings are not based upon belief, but upon knowledge.
+The Theosophy, also called Secret Doctrine or Esoteric Philosophy, sets in the first place principles of morality, with directives for the human thinking and acting.
+This morality is explained in a huge number of teachings about laws in the universe and structures of man and universe.

-The Theosophy stimulates independent thinking and the search for truth.
-Science, Philosophy and Religion, the three different ways to investigate and explain life, are contained in Theosophy.
-For this reason Theosophy does give explanations as to the how, why and whereto of life.
-The answer to the question regarding the purpose of life can be found in the Theosophy.
+The Theosophy wants to stimulate independent thinking and the search for truth.
+Theosophy tries to give explanations as to the how, why and whereto of life and the answer to the question regarding the purpose of life.

-The Theosophical Society is part of a universal, ethical and intellectual Movement, which has been active throughout the ages.
-This Movement brought forth, in accordance with the cyclic laws of Nature, spiritual impulses, which gave the initial impetus to the great religious and philosophical systems, ever produced by humanity.
-It were Sages such like Lao Tze, Krishna, Gautama the Buddha, Jesus the Nazarene, Plato and many others who brought forth these impulses.
-They tried to divulge, time and again, the age-old Theosophy among the people and did this always in a form most suitable for that time and opportunity.
+The Theosophical Society considers itself as part of a universal, ethical and intellectual movement active throughout the ages, bringing forth, in accordance with the cyclic laws of nature, spiritual impulses, which gave the initial impetus to the great religious and philosophical systems produced by humanity.
+Sages such like Lao Tze, Krishna, Gautama the Buddha, Jesus the Nazarene, Plato are considered to brought forth these impulses.